 - Review all personal social media accounts to make sure they are appropriate.

-- Read student newspapers online.
+- Read student publications online.

-- Talk with friends or acquaintances who attend colleges that interest them.
+- Talk with friends or acquaintances who attend colleges that interest you.
 If that is not an option, check out student review sites like www.unigo.com.
 And, as with any crowdsourced site, take comments with a grain of salt.

 ⇒Our Recommendations for Student-Athletes: